Ultimate Guide To Hiking Rainbow Mountain: A Hidden Gem Of Peru (2024)

 • Toilet paper: the bathrooms do not have toilet paper

-Q and A about hiking rainbow mountain
+Q and A about hiking Rainbow Mountain

 Should You Hike Rainbow Mountain Before Or After Machu Picchu?

 I would recommend hiking Rainbow Mountain after your Machu Picchu trek.
 This is for a number of reasons, but firstly, Rainbow Mountain has locals with horses that you can pay to take you to the top if your legs are too fatigued after completing Machu Picchu.
-Also, Rainbow mountain is a higher elevation than even Machu Picchu so you’ll have more time to adjust.
+Also, Rainbow Mountain is a higher elevation than even Machu Picchu so you’ll have more time to adjust.
 Leave at least one full day to recover between hikes, but if time permits, allow multiple days in between.

 Is Rainbow Mountain Worth It?